The Graduation Ceremony

 Other Lincoln graduation events held are the Ball, Rā Whakamana, Future Leaders and Sports Scholars graduation celebrations, and a celebration for Pasifika graduands.

 Come along to the 2023 LUSA Graduation Ball and celebrate your success with friends and family!
 The Graduation Ball hosted by LUSA is a great chance to catch up with friends and celebrate in style.

 Where: Stewart Foyer and Stewart 2 Lecture Theatre

 When: Thursday 11 May 2023, from 2pm – 4pm

 Graduating scholars of the Future Leader and Sports Scholarship programmes, and their family and friends are invited to an event to celebrate their achievements with the Chancellor, Vice-Chancellor and support staff.

-The celebrations will include time to mingle (snacks provided) from 4 pm.
-Presentation of certificates to each scholar and an update of current achievements, followed by group photos from 4.30 pm.
+The celebrations will include the presentation of certificates to each scholar and an update of current achievements, followed by group photos.

 Invitations to this event will be sent out in early March, if you have any questions please email [email protected].

 Future graduation dates

 So that you can plan for your graduation, here is a list of future annual graduation ceremony dates: